lexoyo/cms.blue/why.blue.md

 * 11ty.dev as a builder
 * liquid.js as a template language
 * Programmable severless functions (lambda) and hooks
+* Local font server to proxy google font

+Added features

 * Access your website source code via git, deploy on push
-* Local font server to proxy google font
+* Per website version of each tool

 ## Blue vs webflow